tobilg/iterm2-ohmyzsh-config/README.md

 Suggested font is [SourceCodePro Medium for Powerline](https://github.com/powerline/fonts/blob/master/SourceCodePro/Source%20Code%20Pro%20Medium%20for%20Powerline.otf).
 Download and activate it.

-Open iTerm 2, open Preferences, click on the "Profiles" icon in the preferences toolbar, then select the "test" tab.
-Click on the "change font" button and select the `SourceCodePro Medium for Powerline` font and change the size to 14px.
+Open iTerm 2, open Preferences, click on the "Profiles" icon in the preferences toolbar, then select the "Text" tab.
+Click on the "Change font" button and select the `SourceCodePro Medium for Powerline` font and change the size to 14px.

 ### Set default user